 If you’ve toiled away at a job for a few weeks, months, or years and ignored or buried your instincts, you need to start asking yourself all the questions.
 There comes a time (or place) where you have to be honest about your work situation.
 Like any relationship, there needs to be a healthy, respectful amount of give and take.
-Sometimes, a job opportunity is just not right for you—and that’s okay.
+Sometimes, even if you're a great candidate for the role, a job opportunity is just not right for you—and that’s okay.

 Take a cue from career coach Kyle Elliott and draft a “wish list,” one in which you clearly define your values, what you want in an employer and position, as well as what you want to avoid.
 Laminate that list to discourage changing your mind when different opportunities come around.
 Your wish list will hopefully prevent you from accepting—or staying at—the wrong job.

 Whether you are deep into the interview stages or have a long history with an employer, recognize these seven signs to determine whether a job is right for you.